temet.util

 perspectiveProjection(n, f, l, r, b, t, pos, hsml, axes)

-Transforms coordinates using the Perspective Projection Matrix and sizes using the ratio of similar triangles (http://www.songho.ca/opengl/gl_projectionmatrix.html).
+Based on the Perspective Projection Matrix using the ratio of similar triangles (http://www.songho.ca/opengl/gl_projectionmatrix.html).

 The truncated pyramid frustrum is defined by: